ShaheenHossain/eagle-12.1/doc/reference/testing.rst

 to run on the command-line.

-This option defaults to ``+standard`` meaning tests tagged ``standard`` (explicitly or implicitly) will be run by default when starting Eagle ERP with :option:`--test-enable <eagle-bin --test-enable>`.
+This option defaults to ``+standard`` meaning tests tagged ``standard`` (explicitly or implicitly) will be run by default when starting Eagle with :option:`--test-enable <eagle-bin --test-enable>`.

 When writing tests, the :func:`~eagle.tests.common.tagged` decorator can be